-- Home Care Heroes is an online home care platform that connects care givers (Heroes) with care seekers (seekers).
-Heroes advertise their services on their profile and Seekers can search and make contact with Heroes.
+- Home Care Heroes is an online home care platform that connects care givers (Heroes) with people looking for companionship and non-medical services.
+Heroes advertise their services on their profile and Members can search and make contact with Heroes.

-- We are NOT an employment agency and we are NOT involved in any employment or other relationship between Seekers and Heroes.
+- We are NOT an employment agency and we are NOT involved in any employment or other relationship between Members and Heroes.

 - You understand that the Services are provided “as is” and “as available”.
 We do not represent or warrant that: